 You should choose Wealthfront if…

-To tackle that first one: if you have over $100,000 to invest (or will soon), Wealthfront’s tax loss direct indexing may help you build a higher-performance portfolio than something you’d get from Betterment.
-You’d also be eligible for their portfolio line of credit if you need extra cash for anything.
+If you have over $100,000 to invest (or will soon), Wealthfront’s direct indexing may help you build a higher-performance portfolio than something you’d get from Betterment.

 And if you’re a new parent, Wealthfront is the obvious choice: They’re the only robo-advisor in the game tackling 529 college savings plans, which are the best way, hands down, to save for college.
 Assuming you don’t get extra tax breaks for choosing a plan in your state, Wealthfront is a great choice for a 529 college savings plan.